-For instance, if marketing runs a free giveaway promotion that gets 200 people in the doors of a small retail business, they might consider the event a success.
+For instance, if marketing runs a free giveaway promotion that gets 200 people through the doors of a small retail business, they might consider the event a success.
 They did their job by generating hundreds of leads for sales.
 In many cases, however, the mass of people just looking for a freebie can actually drive away legitimate customers, driving sales down rather than up.
 Even if the giveaway promotion brings in potential customers, it is unlikely that they will be able to get any assistance from overwhelmed sales associates.
-Not only will that decrease the chances of them purchasing anything that day, but may actually preclude them from ever visiting again, leading to a decrease in future revenue as well.
-While the promotion may seem to have been a success based on response, it might actually have done more to harm sales than help them.
+Not only will that decrease the chances of them purchasing anything that day, but it may actually preclude them from ever visiting again, leading to a decrease in future revenue as well.
+While the promotion may seem to have been a success based on the response, it might actually have done more to harm sales than help them.

 Here are 4 content marketing ideas that actually help drive sales.

 While a cute cat video might get you a lot of likes and shares, it won’t generally get you sales.
 When you establish yourself as the go-to expert in your field, however, you will also establish yourself as the go-to supplier of your product.

 Useful information can include helpful infographics, how-to videos or even Excel templates.
 When posting “helpful” content, ask yourself if it’s just interesting content people might spend a few minutes reading when they are bored or if it’s the kind of content they will bookmark or actually even print out and stick on their refrigerator or cubicle.
 If you’re going to take the time to create informational or educational content, make sure it is offering valuable information.

 While we think of a business as something you own, the truth is, a business is a group of people working together to accomplish a common task or goal.
 Your brand is essentially the personality your business would have if your business were a person.
 More often than not, it is also compatible with the personalities of the people that make up your business.
 People buy products from brands they can relate to, but what they may not realize is that what they are actually relating to is you – or the people who make up your business.